hestiaAI/ad-radar/README.md

 3. If the extension icon shows a green exclamation mark, click on it
 4. My Worth shows a red banner next to the ads that it detected and show the prices that were paid for them

+## Understanding the banners
+My Worth shows a red banner next to the ads that it detected, showing the cost of the ad in CPM (cost per mille, e.g. the price paid for a thousand impressions).

+There are 3 possibilities when My Worth detects an ad:
+1. My Worth couldn't find any information about the ad cost.
+The banner shows `No information`.
+2. My Worth observed the prebid that won the auction for this ad space and knows exactly how much was paid, and through which advertiser network.
+The banner shows `CPM of {price} paid via {network}`.
+3. My Worth observed prebids but the auction was won through another ad channel, so it retrieves the prebid with the highest cost.
+The banner shows `CPM of at least {price}`.

 ## List of compatible webpages
 Our browser extension is known to work on the following webpages: